 Leaflets can be a great way to create buzz and awareness around your campaign, especially when distributing in busy places.
 However, be sure that you are in the right place when distributing and that you are targeting the right audience.
 Leaflets should be concise and clear with a call to action; a place to find out more information or buy tickets – such as a link!
 It works well to use the leaflet as a voucher, so the audience has to retain the information, therefore creating a higher dwell time on messaging.
 Leaflets aren’t the most sustainable form of advertisement so before printing, try to determine whether this is the right form of advertising for your event.
 Such influences of this decision could be whether the money may be better spent elsewhere such as social media.

 Websites can be time consuming to produce, however if you have the resources/ time to produce one, this can be hosted on the main SUSU website with its own link.
 If this is something you would like further information on, please contact firstname.lastname@example.org.

 Events can be advertised on the calendar on the susu.org homepage.
 This can be done via your groups admin page or alternatively you can email email@example.com.

-Surge Radio has advertising slots running each day, and with many of the shows being broadcast in high footfall areas, such as out on the redbrick, it serves as a great way to verbally inform your audience.
-Visit http://www.surgeradio.co.uk/involve for information about how you can involve your marketing in their schedule.
+Surge Radio has advertising slots running each day, and with many of the shows being broadcast in high footfall areas, such as out on the redbrick, concourse and Winchester School of Art Café, it serves as a great way to verbally inform your audience.
+To explore marketing opportunities with Surge Radio contact firstname.lastname@example.org

 SUSU TV have a wide range of services and technical equipment to use, and can help with producing video content for your student group.
 This can take the form of event highlights, sporting coverage, membership videos etc. for information on how you can work with SUSU TV, contact email@example.com.

 If you are using any SUSU branding in any of your marketing, it is important that you follow our branding guidelines.
-Please speak to our Operations team for more information, or email firstname.lastname@example.org.
+Please email email@example.com for more information.